New York City school principals vote ‘no confidence’ in Mayor de Blasio over reopening plan

 The Executive Board of the Council of School Supervisors and Administrators, which represents more than 6,000 school principals and other school leaders, voted unanimously Sunday to declare a vote of “no confidence” in de Blasio, hoping to draw attention to the acute teacher shortages faced by schools across the city.

-“We’ve been calling out the staffing shortage all summer long,” said Mark Cannizzaro," president of the council.
+“We’ve been calling out the staffing shortage all summer long,” said Mark Cannizzaro, president of the council.
 “I’m not confident right now that everyone has the teachers that they need.”

 New York is one of the only major urban school districts to attempt to reopen classrooms.
 De Blasio has been aggressively pushing the plan, citing the city’s remarkably low infection rate.